 It is a java-based integration tool, majorly used for the faster delivery of applications.
 Through automation and built-in plugins, Jenkins is used to building and testing your software projects.
 It is free of cost and easy to install.
 It is used to build and test your software projects and thus makes it easier for developers to integrate changes to the project and obtain a fresh build.

 It works as a service and you can access it anytime and from anywhere, thus no installation is required.
-It lets you work in real-time with your live web app.
-It provides you the feasibility of monitoring and lets you prepare a nice report which shows the data of when downtime has occurred.
+New relic lets you work in real-time with your live web app and provides you the feasibility of monitoring.
+Also, lets you prepare a nice report which shows the data of when downtime has occurred.

 Vagrant lets you build a virtual machine environment in a single workflow.
 It is open-source software and majorly maintains virtual software development environments.
 It runs on top of VM solutions like VirtualBox, VMware, Hyper-V, etc.